 Nomination criteria

-The following criteria, with a focus on ‘national significance,’ will be considered and assessed in reviewing the nominees:
+The following criteria, with a focus on ‘national significance,’ are considered and assessed in reviewing the nominees:

 Background